A shy waitress & an ancient, shapeshifting assassin with a bounty on his head… A match made in heaven?

-It was supposed to be a simple house call from one employee to another, a waitress checking in on a bouncer working at the same bar.
-But instead of doing a favor for my sexy, aloof coworker Ilan, I’ve narrowly escaped a gruesome death at the hands of a shifter, become a target of said shifter’s partner, and inadvertently rescued Ilan’s infant nephew in the process.
+It was supposed to be a simple favor.
+Instead of helping out the sexy, aloof bouncer at my bar, I’ve narrowly escaped death at the hands of a murdering shifter and inadvertently rescued Ilan’s nephew in the process.

 The things a woman has to do to get a guy’s attention these days…

 For years, I kept my innocent human true mate safe from me and the dangerous world I live in.
 Then on the night I planned to skip town, Sara lands in the middle of a botched assassination attempt.
 Now, I can’t let her go.
 She’s a target.
 So is my infant nephew.
 And the killers who came after my family should be afraid.
 Very afraid.